Executive Summary

 Section 1275 of the 2023 National Defense Authorization Act requires the State Department to report annually on American assistance to Somaliland and on the feasibility of a direct partnership.
 Senator Jim Risch's official summary states that mandate clearly.

-Some readers mistook the latest report's description of existing policy for its final conclusion.
+Under the NDAA, the State Department is required to submit regular reports on Somaliland.
+Some readers, unaware of the sequence of events, mistook the latest State Department report and its description of existing policy for its final conclusion.
 A report commissioned to assess possible change must begin with the policy it may change.
 It is part of the valuation process, not the recognition decision.

 One Decision

 The State Department would implement the decision, while defence and national security officials would shape the partnership that follows.
-The act that unlocks the value belongs to the President.
+The act that unlocks the value belongs to one single person: President Trump.